egberts/egberts.github.io-src/content/articles/ca-certificates-debian.md

 1. `$CWD/ca-certificates.txt`
 2. `/etc/ssl/certs/java/cacerts`

-This would enable auditors to do tracibility matrix against this.
+This would enable auditors to do traceability matrix against this.

 A singular JSON output file would be a plus.